CRFO/Udacity_Data_Engineering_Projects/Project 1 - Data Modeling with PostGres/README.md

 # Project Steps

-1. Create table statements in sql_queries.py
+1. Create, drop, insert table statements in sql_queries.py
-2. Drop table statements in sql_queries.py
-3. Run create_tables.py to create DB and tables.
+2. Run create_tables.py to create DB and tables.
-4. Run test.ipynb to check if tables were created correctly.
+3. Run test.ipynb to check if tables were created correctly.
-5. Build ETL processes by following instructions in elt.ipynb and running test.ipynb to confirm insertions were successful.
-After this, complete etl.py from elt.ipynb to process the entire dataset.
-Run again test.ipynb to confirm all insertions were successful.
+4. Build ETL processes by following instructions in elt.ipynb and running test.ipynb to confirm insertions were successful.
+5. Complete etl.py from elt.ipynb to process the entire dataset.
+6. Run again test.ipynb to confirm all insertions were successful.